General Campus Policies and Procedures

 Disabilities - Procedures for Responding to Requests for Accommodations required under the Americans with Disabilities Act

 The procedures for requesting and receiving accommodations are available for download from the Disabilities Services Office.
-The Office of Equal Opportunity and Diversity also maintains an FAQ about the ADA.
+The Office of Equal Opportunity also maintains an FAQ about the ADA.

 Diversity Mission Statement